MarcoGorelli/polars-plugins-tutorial/docs/sum.md

 ```
 to the top of the `src/expressions.rs` file.

+!!! note

+    There's a faster way of implementing this particular operation,
+    which we'll cover later in the tutorial in section 7.

 The idea is:

 - for each row, if both `left` and `right` are valid, then we sum them;